Five things to know: TPC Deere Run

 “There was about 30 seconds of silence, and they said, ‘Could you sit back down?’”

-In a matter of 13 months, the deal was in place and a golf course located within a mile of corporate headquarters on a horse farm long owned by the great-great granddaughter of John Deere himself, was on the drawing board.
+In a matter of 13 months, the deal was in place and a golf course located within a mile of corporate headquarters on a horse farm long owned by the great-great-granddaughter of John Deere himself, was on the drawing board.

 In that “aha” moment, the John Deere Classic and TPC Deere Run were born.

-In May of this year, Deere agreed to a three-year extension, and at the center of a long and mutually successful relationship is the licensing agreement that helped what was then a fledgling golf and turf equipment division grow into a worldwide golf industry leader.
+Last May, Deere agreed to a three-year extension, and at the center of a long and mutually successful relationship is the licensing agreement that helped what was then a fledgling golf and turf equipment division grow into a worldwide golf industry leader.

 The horse farm that once belonged to Patricia “Tish” Hewitt, the great-great-granddaughter of John Deere, was coincidentally on the market as the deal came together in 1996.